mzsmakr/PGSS/README.md

 9. Run `python3.6 raidscan.py` from the command line.
 When first run, raid_images and pokemon_images tables are added automatically.
 10. **Note.
 If you were running crop.bash for Frontend of ReadDevicePokeMap, stop crop.bash before running raidscan.py. raidscan.py itself gets screenshot image and crop with crop.py**.
 Don't worry, PGSS can identify gym images up to 99% of gyms automatically (without user input).
 11. Run `python3.6 rssbot.py` to start downloading user posted screenshot image on your discord server
 12. Wait until all gyms are identified.
-Check `success_img` and `need_check_img` directory to make sure all gym images are correctly identified.
+Check `success_img` directory to make sure all gym images are correctly identified.
+If pgss can't find matching gym in `url_img`, the raid sighting image is stored in `not_find_img` and you have to manually assign fort id to the gym image.
+Rename the gym image to Fort_fortid.png and run `python3.6 manualsubmit.py`.
-13. `PokemonImage_xxx.png` files are stored in `unknown_img` directory.
+13. `PokemonImage_xxx.png` files are stored in `not_find_img` directory.
 Rename the file to `Pokemon_PokemonId.png`(e.g. `Pokemon_380.png` for Latias) and run `python3.6 manualsubmit.py`.
 This will train pokemon raid boss.
 Usually only one time training should be enough.
 14. If screenshot image size is not in config.py save the iamge to `not_find_img` as `Image_aaaxbbb.png` and you have to configure `RAID_NEARBY_SIZE`.

 ## Database Tables